BinWang28/InductivE/README.md

 For more details, please refer to our paper: [Inductive Learning on Commonsense Knowledge Graph Completion (IJCNN-2021)](https://arxiv.org/pdf/2009.09263.pdf).

+# Dataset
+R

+# Example Code to Train and Evaluate
 ## Requirements:
 - pytorch=1.4.0
 - dgl-cuda10.1